 Dear friend, I pray that you may enjoy good health and that all may go well with you, even as your soul [mind] is getting along well.
 3 John 12

 This blog refers to 20 Ways to Rock at Being a Mother No 7: Look After Your Body.
-Just wait, because looking after your Mind and your Spirit will be covered in two future blogs.
+Looking after your Mind and your Spirit is covered in the two following blog posts.

 Her eyes fluttered open in the darkness to glance at the red bedside digits.
 6:10.

 Time to get up.
 Moving quietly so as not to disturb her heavily breathing husband, she crept to the bathroom, closed the door and flipped the light on.
 Her walking clothes were there, waiting.